Frequently asked Questions!

 Earlier C.D. ignitions, from 1980, the MkIII Wipac’s used a wider, 35 thou setting.

 Spin the engine up with an electric drill!
 First remove the plug, then fit a socket to the flywheel nut and a drill to a socket set extension.
-I use a rechargeable electric drill, but any will do. (reduce the friction, squirt a little oil into the bore and carb, to lubricate the motor.)
+I use a rechargeable electric drill, but any will do.
+(Those worried about the friction can squirt a little oil into the bore and carb, to lubricate the motor.)

 Spin the motor up, I recon I get to 1500 revs on my drill, maybe a bit less with all the friction, but do that for 5 minutes.
 Then reconnect plug and lead and look at the spark....
 As if by magic it will have increased.